 Scope and contents The First and second mayoral terms series documents Jackson’s ascension as the first African American mayor of Atlanta.
 Arranged in alphabetical order, this series chronicles Jackson’s political life between the years of 1973 and 1981.
 Notable achievements within this series include the formation of the city council, his efforts towards the revitalization of Atlanta’s neighborhoods, and mandating inclusion of Blacks in the city’s growing economic development.
 Major business deals Jackson...

-Scope note Joseph Lowery on behalf of the residents of Johnsontown worked to ensure that they were treated fairly.
+Scope and contents Joseph Lowery on behalf of the residents of Johnsontown worked to ensure that they were treated fairly.
 In addition, he requested that MARTA document the site on which Johnsontown was located for historical prosperity.
-Therefore, in 1982 MARTA contracted The History Group Inc., to perform archaelogical work to document the history of the Johnsontown Neighborhood located in the Northern region of Atlanta, Georgia near Buckhead.The collection dates spans the years from 1971 to...
+Therefore, in 1982 MARTA contracted The History Group Inc., to perform archaelogical work to document the history of the Johnsontown Neighborhood located in the Northern region of Atlanta, Georgia near Buckhead.The collection dates spans the years from 1971...